dxw/playbook/_guides/card-sort.md

 ### You can also think of these as two parts of the design process:

-Use open sorts to understand what goes together and what it should be called.
+Use open card sorts to understand what goes together and what it should be called.
-Use closed sorts to test, validate and revise what you already have with more people and other types of users.
+Use closed card sorts to test, validate and revise what you already have with more people and other types of users.

 Hybrid sessions are also useful.
 You provide categories but let people create